mckeeh3/woe-sim/README-database-yugabyte-kubernetes.md

 ### Verify access to the SQL shell

-Try the following commands to verify access to PostgreSQL CQL CLI tools once Yugabyte has been installed in a Kubernetes environment.
+Try the following commands to verify access to PostgreSQL SQL CLI tool once Yugabyte has been installed in a Kubernetes environment.

 ~~~bash
 kubectl --namespace yugabyte-db exec -it yb-tserver-0 -- /home/yugabyte/bin/ysqlsh